Resources for dairy exporters

 The Codex Alimentarius (CODEX) or ‘Food Code’ are harmonised international food standards, which protect consumer health and promote fair practices in food trade.

-CODEX requirements provide guidance for a Hazard Analysis and Critical Control Points (HACCP) plan to meet export requirements.
+CODEX requirements include guidance for a Hazard Analysis and Critical Control Points (HACCP) plan to meet export requirements.

 Food Standards Code

-The Australia New Zealand Food Standards Code is developed and administered by Food Standards Australia New Zealand which is a bi-national Government agency.
+The Australia New Zealand Food Standards Code is developed and administered by Food Standards Australia New Zealand.

 The Code lists requirements for foods such as: